marlon-rodrigues/SDC-Extended-Kalman-Filter-P6/README.md

 [![Udacity - Self-Driving Car NanoDegree](https://s3.amazonaws.com/udacity-sdc/github/shield-carnd.svg)](http://www.udacity.com/drive)

-In this project I utilize a kalman filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.
-Passing the project requires obtaining RMSE values that are lower that the tolerance outlined in the [project reburic](https://review.udacity.com/#!/rubrics/748/view).
+In this project I implement in C++ a kalman filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.
+Passing the project required obtaining RMSE values that are lower that the tolerance outlined in the [project reburic](https://review.udacity.com/#!/rubrics/748/view).

 Data File
 ---